Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 • Any issued citations

-• The officer’s play-by-play of the accident (which she formulates after her investigation)
+• The officer’s play-by-play of the accident, formulated after the investigation

 For example, if officers issued the other driver a citation for speeding, noted on the report, this alone could help demonstrate negligence and liability.
-If the citation was coupled with a witness’s statement that he observed the vehicle going at a high rate of speed and losing control – which will also be in the report – this could make your case stronger.
+The report might also include a witness’s statement that he observed the vehicle going at a high rate of speed.
+The citation and the witness’s testimony will provide strong evidence to bolster your case.

-The insurance company may request a copy of the report, and you can certainly share it with them if you so choose.
-Also, keep a copy of the report at home in a safe location until your case is completely resolved.
+The insurance company will likely request a copy of the report, and you can share it with them if you so choose.
+Also, keep a copy of the report at home until your case has been completely resolved.

-Run your case by an accident attorney to review your legal options and ensure you are maximizing and exhausting all your potential sources for compensation.
-Share a copy of the report with your lawyer, who can use the report to support your claim and help you address any inaccuracies.
+Consult an accident attorney as soon as possible to review your rights and legal options.
+A knowledgeable and skilled car accident attorney can maximize your chances of success and exhaust all your potential paths for compensation.
+Share a copy of the report with your lawyer, who can address any inaccuracies and use the report to build your case.

 Attorney Michael Saile headshot with circular frame